-As discussed in Section 1.2, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by restoring the Meduxnekeag River, riparian habitat, and watershed.
-The need for the recovery of Atlantic salmon is to support HBMI's cultural practices and to ensure that the species is available for future generations of U.S. citizens to enjoy.
+As discussed in Section 1.2, the purpose of this WAS/Plan is to support the recovery of Atlantic salmon by identifying potential restoration measures for the Meduxnekeag River, riparian habitat, and watershed.
+The need for the recovery of Atlantic salmon is to support HBMI's cultural practices and to ensure that the species is available for future generations to enjoy.
 This section presents the fish species native to the Meduxnekeag River Watershed and their habitat, with additional detail on the diadromous species (particularly Atlantic salmon) found within the watershed, as well as non-native species.

-2.7.1 Native Species
+2.6.1 Native Species